 In Summary

-PCOS and endometriosis both impact reproductive health and fertility but differ in causes, symptoms, and treatments.
+PMOS and endometriosis both impact reproductive health and fertility but differ in causes, symptoms, and treatments.

-PCOS stems from hormonal imbalances like excess androgens, while endometriosis involves endometrial-like tissue growing outside the uterus, causing pain and inflammation.
+PMOS stems from hormonal imbalances like excess androgens, while endometriosis involves endometrial-like tissue growing outside the uterus, causing pain and inflammation.